WikipediaLibrary/TWLight/docs/sysadmin.md

 This assumes you are running on Debian (Jessie).

+### Python
+2.7.

 ### Mail
-* `sudo apt-get install mailutils`
-* `sudo apt-get install postfix`
-    * When it asks, set twl-test.wmflabs.org as FQDN

-This should just work with the default settings.
+Use the default WMF exim install.
+It should just work with the default settings.

 More about Django and mail:
     * TWLight occasionally sends emails.
 The code is nearly agnostic about its backend, but you do need to set one up.
-    * In `settings/local.py` you can see an example of configuring TWLight to use an SMTP server synchronously for mail sending.
-        * _Do not do this in production._ Synchronous mail sending will block the request/response loop and lead to some really long pageload times (and possibly timeouts).
-    * `settings/production.py` instead configures djmail to expect postfix.
+    * It's currently configured for synchronous email sending.
-    * This will be unsustainable if the system finds itself sending a lot of email; you will want to set up a celery task queue allowing mail to be sent asynchronously, and set the djmail backend accordingly.
+    * This will be unsustainable if the system finds itself sending a lot of email; you will want to set up a celery task queue allowing mail to be sent asynchronously, and set the djmail backend in `TWLight/settings/production.py` accordingly.

 ### OAuth
 * Get credentials as a wikimedia OAuth consumer.